benkwhite/PredictSeats/Readme.md

 3. **Parameter Adjustment**:
    - Modify the parameters in the `parameters.json` file as per your requirement.
 This allows you to fine-tune various aspects of the model like the number of layers, learning rate, number of epochs, etc.

+## Shortcut Tasks
+All the quick steps code are in the `run.ipynb` file.
+The following describes the all the tasks in the notebook.
+- Data Validation (test last quarters' data with schedule data settled)
+- Add new performance data and seats data to original data (when new data performance data is available)
+- Date Split Test (Check if the data split is correct )
+- Automatically tune the hyperparameters and record the results (Only run it on Azure Databricks)
+- Predict the future quarters (no schedule data as comparison)

 ## Execution Environment
 ### Local Machine (Not recommended due to speed limitations, but useful for testing the code)